Developing a Shell Plugin for SAP Fiori Launchpad Service on SAP BTP (Multi-Cloud Environment) with SAP Business Application Studio

 5. Check if deployment process was successful

-Please go back to the SAP Cloud Platform Cockpit and check if the following was created:
+Please go back to the SAP BTP (Multi-Cloud Environment) Cockpit and check if the following was created:

 5.1 Service instances in your selected space